MEDIAART-3BB3/VR-Tutorials/vr-take-home-activity.md

 ## Step 8: Submit your working scene by Sunday, October 27​ to get a 1% participation point at the end of the semester

-- In your Codecademy workspace generate a share link by cliking the "share" option > "Public: Anyone with a link can view"
+- In your Codecademy workspace generate a share link by clicking the "share" option > "Public: Anyone with a link can view"

 - Paste the link in the following shared file: